acm-cui/website-cui2024/index.md

 ---
+title: Welcome to CUI!
+description: The International ACM Conversational User Interfaces conference for !!conference.year!! will take place in !!conference.location!! from !!conference.dates!!.

 permalink: /
-splash_title: Designing for inclusive conversation
-description: >
-  The International ACM Conversational User Interfaces conference for !!conference.year!! will take place in !!conference.location!! from !!conference.dates!!.
+maintainer: general
 lastmod: page

 menu: